 Drygalski, meanwhile, is a huge, spectacular fjord often choked with icebergs.
-DAY 12: An early start at Right Whale Bay.
-The dramatic black sand beaches are a great

-Whale Bay.
-The dramatic black sand beaches are a great place to photograph penguins being spat from the surf and spume.
+DAY 12: An early start at Salisbury Plain The dramatic black sand beaches are a great place to photograph penguins being spat from the surf and spume.
 This is probably one of the favourite landings for any visitor to South Georgia, with its massive concentrations of king penguins stretching across the vast plain and far up the mountain slopes.